Research Project StEnSea

-The Stored Energy in the Sea (StEnSea) project was the first to explore a new form of environmentally friendly storage of large quantities of electrical energy in the sea.
-After the idea was developed by Prof. Horst Schmidt-Böcking and Dr. Gerhard Luther in 2011/2012, Fraunhofer IEE and Hochtief Engineering were contacted as suitable partners to test the new pumped storage concept in practice.
+The project Stored Energy in the Sea (StEnSea) explored, for the first time, a new form of environmentally friendly large-scale electrical energy storage in the sea.
+After the idea was developed by Prof. Horst Schmidt-Böcking and Dr. Gerhard Luther in 2011/2012, Fraunhofer IEE and Hochtief Engineering were engaged as partners to test the novel pumped storage concept in practice.
 Following a structural feasibility study by Hochtief Engineering, the concept of conventional pumped storage was transferred to the sea with funding from the BMWK.

 The underwater pumped storage power plant uses the sea itself as the upper storage reservoir.
-The lower storage reservoir is formed by a spherical concrete hollow body on the seabed.
-In pumping mode, the hollow body is emptied using charging current and, in discharge mode, it is refilled with water via a turbine, thus recovering the stored energy.
-A detailed description of how it works and further information can be found on the StEnSea topic page.
+The lower storage reservoir is formed by a spherical hollow concrete body located on the seabed.
+In pumping mode, the hollow sphere is emptied using current and in discharge mode, it is refilled with water via a turbine to recover the stored energy.
+A detailed description of the operating principle and further information can be found on the StEnSea topic page.

-The project consisted of a detailed system analysis with design, construction, and logistics concept for the pressure vessel, development and detailed design of the pump/turbine, integration into the power grid based on load flow calculations, market analyses and economic feasibility studies for an international market, and the development of a market launch strategy and roadmap for technical implementation..
+The project consisted of a detailed system analysis covering design, construction, and logistics concept for the pressure vessel, development and detailed design of the pump/turbine, power grid integration based on load flow calculations, market analyses and economic feasibility studies for an international market, and the development of a market launch strategy and roadmap for technical implementation.

-A GIS (geographic information system) location analysis revealed a globally installable storage capacity of around 817 TWh, which is more than 1000 times the pumped storage capacity currently installed worldwide.
-In particular, the application of this technology in coastal locations, for example off large densely populated regions such as Norway (Norwegian Trench), Spain, the USA, and Japan, shows great potential.
+A GIS (geographic information system) site analysis identified an installable global storage capacity of approximately 817 TWh, more than 1000 times the currently installed worldwide pumped storage capacity.
+In particular, the application of this technology in coastal sites, for example near large densely populated regions such as Norway (Norwegian Trench), Spain, the USA, and Japan, shows great potential.

-A techno-economic analysis was used to examine the economic efficiency of the concept across a range of parameters, such as the number of plants installed in a park, and showed that this technology is competitive with existing storage technologies.
+A techno-economic analysis investigated the economic efficiency of the concept across a range of parameters, e.g., number of units installed in a park, and showed that this technology is competitive with existing storage technologies.

 Model test in Lake Constance